 Thai Cucumber Salad with Peanuts

-The recipe calls for English/hothouse cucumbers, long, slender cukes with tender skin and tiny seeds.
-They’re a little pricier than garden variety cukes, but you can usually find them on sale in packs of three.
-They do not need to be peeled (they aren’t treated with a wax coating like the regular cucumbers).
+- The recipe calls for English/hothouse cucumbers, long, slender cukes with tender skin and tiny seeds.
+They’re a little pricier than garden variety cukes, but you can usually find them on sale in three-packs.
+Happily, they don’t need to be peeled, as they aren’t treated with a wax coating like regular cucumbers.

 Step-by-Step Instructions

+Step 1: Soak the onions.
 Begin by placing the red onions in a bowl of cold water.
-Let them soak while you prepare the rest of the ingredients — this will mellow them out and rid them of that sharp, raw onion taste.
+Let them soak while you prepare the rest of the ingredients—this will mellow them out and rid them of that sharp, raw onion taste.

-Drain the onions, then combine the sliced cucumbers, minced jalapeño, cilantro and peanuts in a large bowl.
+Step 4: Toss the salad.
+Drain the onions, then add the sliced cucumbers, minced jalapeño, cilantro and peanuts to the bowl with the dressing.

 Thai Cucumber Salad with Peanuts